tyconsulting/blog.tyang.github.io/_posts/2014-12-10-using-azure-automation-build-microsoft-opsmgr-mp-catalog-sharepoint-online.md

 Same as the On-Prem version using SMA, you can create a schedule to run this on a regular basis to keep the catalog in sync with Microsoft.
 I won’t go through the schedule creation again.
 <h3>Azure Automation Fairshare</h3>
-Currently, Azure Automation has a “Fairshare” feature, where the maximum allowed execution time for a job is 30 minutes.
+Currently, Azure Automation has a "Fairshare" feature, where the maximum allowed execution time for a job is 30 minutes.
 Fortunately, based on my multiple test runs against multiple Office 365 SharePoint online sites, the first executions of this runbook always complete JUST under 30 minutes.
 However, if you found your job in Azure Automation is terminated after 30 minutes, you should be able to just run it again to top up the list.
 But any subsequent runs should only take few minutes.
 <h3>Conclusion</h3>
 To me, this post completes the circle.
 I’m happy that I am able to provide solutions for people who wants to host the catalog On-Premise (by using SharePoint 2013 and SMA), as well as who’d like to hosted in on the cloud (Office 365 and Azure Automation).